myersm0/montre/docs/DEVELOPMENT.md

 The file has a header (magic, version, BOM, token count, layer count), a layer directory with per-layer encoding tag and section offsets, a string pool for layer names, and per-layer data sections.
 All sections are 8-byte aligned.
 Native endianness with a BOM field for detection.

+### Phase 3d: Streaming forward builder ✓

+- [x] `IndexSink::forward` changed to `Option<InMemoryForward>` (absent during merge phase)
+- [x] `IndexSink::new_without_forward()` constructor for merge-target sinks
+- [x] `IndexSink::take_forward()` extracts forward data for streaming
+- [x] Unified `merge_from` that skips forward when `None`
+- [x] Unified `write` that skips `forward.bin` when forward is `None`
+- [x] `StreamingForwardWriter`: per-layer temp files, tagged binary format, `finalize` reads one layer at a time
+- [x] `Drop` on `StreamingForwardWriter` for automatic temp dir cleanup
+- [x] `build_from_directory_streaming`: parallel file parsing, streaming forward extraction during merge
+- [x] `MultiCorpusBuilder::build` uses sequential component builds with streaming forward
+- [x] `CorpusBuilder::from_directory` uses streaming path
+- [x] Non-streaming `build_from_directory` removed (no remaining callers)
+- [x] `write_mfwd` extracted from `write_flat_forward` for reuse by streaming writer
+- [x] `LayerBuild`, `build_dict_encoded_layer`, `build_dense_numeric_layer` made pub in `forward_flat`

+**Memory reduction**

+The forward index is the dominant memory consumer at build time: 10M tokens × 25 layers × 32 bytes per `Value` = ~8GB per component.
+Previously, both per-file sinks and the combined sink accumulated forward data in memory.
+With two components built in parallel, three copies of the forward index could coexist, reaching 25-35GB peak RSS.

+The streaming forward writer eliminates forward accumulation in the combined sink.
+During the per-file merge loop, each sink's `InMemoryForward` is extracted and appended to per-layer temp files on disk.
+The combined sink holds only inverted, spans, and lexicon data.
+At write time, temp files are read back one layer at a time (peak: ~320MB for a 10M-token dense layer), converted to MFWD `LayerBuild` structures, and serialized.

+Combined with sequential component builds (each component fully built and dropped before the next starts), peak RSS dropped from 35GB to 8.3GB for a two-component ELTeC corpus (~20M tokens, 25 layers).
+The remaining ~8GB is dominated by the per-file sinks coexisting after `par_iter().collect()` and before the sequential merge consumes them.

 ### Phase 4: Statistics & bindings

 - [ ] `count` command (CLI)